TapResearch/tapresearch_flutter_plugin/README.md

 ### Listening for new Surveys for 'Survey Wall Preview'
 - _plugin.setSurveysRefreshedListener(..)
 - implement TRSurveysRefreshedListener then add code to onSurveysRefreshedForPlacement()
+- For example, at this point, if you are displaying a Survey Wall Preview screen, you would want to re-fetch and re-render the new survey tiles.

 ### Collecting Rewards on Survey Completions
 - implement TRRewardCallback then add code to onTapResearchDidReceiveRewards()